cloud-gov/cg-site/content/updates/2019-11-01-cdn-domain-service-replacement.md

 To accomplish this without downtime, follow the intructions using TXT records rather than CNAME/ALIAS records. **Using CNAME/ALIAS records will result in some downtime for your domain.**

 Work with your DNS provider to create the TXT record.
-In this case, we need to create a TXT record for _acme-challenge.www.example.gov. with value THISISASAMPLEVALUE and TTL of 120.
+In this case, we need to create a TXT record for `_acme-challenge.www.example.gov.` with value `THISISASAMPLEVALUE` and TTL of 120.

-Once you've created the record, first confirm that you can resolve the record yourself:
+Once you've created the record, confirm that you can resolve the record yourself:

 ```
 $ nslookup -query=TXT _acme-challenge.www.example.gov 1.1.1.1  # we're using 1.1.1.1 to be sure we aren't querying internal records.
 Use any public DNS server here.